 Bystander Intervention Strategies

 This interactive program is designed to educate the university community on bystander intervention and risk reduction techniques.
 The goal is to demonstrate the role everyone can play in reducing incidents of sexual assault, relationship violence and stalking.
-For more information, contact Student Health Promotion at 404-413-1747.
+For more information, contact Student Health Promotion.

 This is a program that explores the dynamics of healthy relationships.
 How do intimate partners communicate effectively to ensure that both partners are treated with dignity and respect?
 In this program, participants will learn about the warning sign of dating violence, support resources if they are experiencing relationship violence and how to help a friend.
-For more information, contact Student Health Promotion at 404-413-1747.
+For more information, contact Student Health Promotion.